Contact

 Inquiry response timelines vary by request category.
 The following breakdown classifies the primary inquiry types and their associated handling windows:

-2. Editorial or content disputes — Claims that regulatory information, code references, or permit requirement descriptions are inaccurate are escalated to editorial review and typically resolved within 10 business days.
+2. Editorial or content disputes — Claims that regulatory information, code references, or permit requirement descriptions are inaccurate are escalated to editorial review and typically resolved as processing allows.

-4. General directory navigation questions — Inquiries about how the directory is structured or how listings are organized are addressed within 3 business days.
+4. General provider network navigation questions — Inquiries about how the provider network is structured or how providers are organized are addressed as processing allows.

 5. Commercial or partnership inquiries — Requests from roofing industry associations, code bodies, or trade publications are reviewed on a rolling basis with no fixed SLA.

 Responses to all inquiry types are provided by email.
-No phone support line is maintained for this directory resource.
+No phone support line is maintained for this provider network resource.

 Additional contact options